KenesuEXE/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-Rock Paper Scissors exercise for The Odin Project
+Rock Paper Scissors project for The Odin Project